OpenSmallworld/magik-vscode/README.md

 * Maximum amount of characters per comment line (0 = disable) (80 by default)
     ```json
     "magik-vscode.wrapCommentLineLength": 80
     ```

+* Search for definitions using the Class Browser instead of the Method Search List (Default value is true)
+    ```json
+    "magik-vscode.searchWithClassBrowser": true
+    ```

 * Maximum number of results displayed in the Class Browser (Default value is 500)